Resonant dynamics of spin cluster in a periodically driven one-dimensional Rydberg lattice: Resonance and near resonance dynamics of spin cluster

 To verify the above analysis and provide further conclusions, we perform numerical simulations of time evolutions under the effective Hamiltonian in Eq. (\ref{H_eff}).
-This allows us to handle a system with a larger $N$, and the results of spin cluster dynamics are expected to accord with that obtained from Hamiltonian in Eq. (\ref{H_Ryd}) under the condition of high frequency drive $\mathcal{V}_{0}\approx\omega \gg \mathit{\Omega}_{0}$.
+This allows us to handle a system with a larger $N$, and the results of spin cluster dynamics are expected to accord with that obtained from the Hamiltonian in Eq. (\ref{H_Ryd}) under the condition of high-frequency drive $\mathcal{V}_{0}\approx\omega \gg \mathit{\Omega}_{0}$.

 In Fig. \ref{fig_resonant}(a1), we present the result of time evolution of Rydberg density $\left< \hat{n}_{j} \right> (t)$ for the spin cluster that is initially prepared in a state of the form in Eq. (\ref{state_j1j2}) with fixed positions of domain walls.
 Here we take the interaction strength as $\mathcal{V}_{0}=5$, and then the resonant frequency is $\mathcal{F}=\sum_{l=1}^{r-1} \mathcal{V}_{0}/l^{6}\approx 5.0867$.
 The time evolution is numerically computed using the fourth-order Runge-Kutta method with time steps of length $\Delta t=2\times 10^{-4}$.
-At first glance, the profile of spin cluster experience ballistic expansion, while there is a change in Rydberg density at time $t\approx 13 \mathit{\Omega}_{0}$, which is marked by a gray dashed line.
+At first glance, the profile of the spin cluster experiences ballistic expansion, while there is a change in Rydberg density at time $t\approx 13 \mathit{\Omega}_{0}$, which is marked by a gray dashed line.

 In order to gain a deeper understanding of the evolution of Rydberg density, we introduce the Rydberg density variance $\sigma (t)$ \cite{Magoni2024}, which is defined as

 where

 denotes the total Rydberg density.
 The density variance $\sigma (t)$ measures the spreading dynamics of spin cluster and relates to the mean square displacement \cite{steinigeweg2017real, Lev2017, lm2022logarithmic, sierant2023slow, zhang2024two}, which is expected to increase over time as the form